deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Non-Essential Gravity was almost tapped.
 Inertial Compensation could give another few megajoules before things *really* started to get bumpy, and she’d already brought one of the step-up reactors online.
 It had a lot more to give, but an extra reactor meant extra waste heat, and getting rid of that heat was the *opposite* of easy.
 Bad idea to build up a thermal debt too early in the engagement.

 They were going to build up a big enough one anyway.
 Remote warding meant extending *Caledonia’s* shields around the vulnerable *Rich Plains* and protecting it literally as though they were taking the hits themselves.
-While *Cally’s* shields had been upgraded and were now on par with a *San Diego* class cruiser’s, taking the brunt of seven ships-worth of incoming fire was…
+While *Cally’s* shields had been upgraded and were now on par with a *San Diego*-class cruiser’s, taking the brunt of seven ships' worth of incoming fire was…

 Patel was just glad the capacitor was at 100%.
 They had a deep reserve to work with… and they were going to need it.